 The Earth Prize Alumni: The Earth Prize Alumni is a membership organization offering a platform for networking and inspiration amongst its community of passionate and talented youth.
 The Earth Prize Alumni will strengthen ties among its members offering them support through access to educational content, mentorship, social events, and professional opportunities.

-The Earth Prize Adjudicating Panel: A group of world-renowned experts who will be in charge of judging Participants’ submissions to The Earth Prize competition and determining The Earth Prize Finalists, The Earth Prize Winner, and the three The Earth Prize Runners-up.
+The Earth Prize Adjudicating Panel: A group of world-renowned experts who will be in charge of judging students’ submissions to The Earth Prize competition and determining The Earth Prize Regional Winners.

-The Earth Prize Ambassador: An inspiring individual with a strong interest in environmental sustainability who will provide an assigned Earth Prize Finalist team with advice and guidance in a one-on-one call ahead of their final presentation to the Adjudicating Panel.
+The Earth Prize Ambassador: An inspiring individual with a strong interest in environmental sustainability who will provide The Earth Prize Regional Winning teams with advice and guidance.

-The Earth Prize Ceremony: A live, virtual ceremony held on April 21st, 2023 where The Earth Prize Winner and Runners-up, as well as the 3 (three) The Earth Prize Mentor of the Year and Educator of the Year, will be announced.
+The Earth Prize Awards Ceremony: A live, virtual event to be held on April 22nd, 2025, where The Earth Prize Global Winner, along with the three (3) Mentors of the Year and the three (3) Educators of the Year, will be announced.

-The Earth Prize Code of Conduct: A document that sets out the rules of behavior for all individuals participating in The Earth Prize.
+The Earth Prize Code of Conduct: A document that sets out the rules of behaviour for all individuals participating in The Earth Prize.

-The Earth Prize Educator of the Year: A teacher and or educator who has made an outstanding contribution to education during The Earth Prize competition, as determined by The Earth Foundation’s Advisor, Mario Salomone.
+The Earth Prize Educators of the Year: The three teachers and/or educators who have made an outstanding contribution to education during The Earth Prize competition, as determined by The Earth Foundation’s Advisor, Mario Salomone.

 The Earth Prize Mentor: A university student passionate about sustainability and entrepreneurship tasked with answering The Earth Prize Participants’ questions on The Earth Prize online platform and providing advice and support on Participants’ submissions.